 The idea of self-promotion is hands-down one of the most challenging and intimidating aspects for conscious entrepreneurs.
 Again and again, I hear from dear clients how hard this aspect is, how they don't want to "add to the noise."
 It's a valid thought in a loud world.

-I see both myself and others shying away from shining their light, their products and their offerings just when it's time to truly shine.
-I see this especially with women.
-Here are some of my core thoughts on overcoming fear of self-promotion and leadership, fear of marketing, and resistance to bringing your work and inventions out into the world.
+I see powerful women shying away from shining their light, their products and their offerings at the exact moment when it's time to truly shine.
+Here’s some of core thoughts on overcoming fear of self-promotion, fear of leadership, fear of marketing, and resistance to bringing your work and inventions out into the world.